UweKeim/ZetaLongPaths/README.md

-﻿# Zeta Long Paths
+﻿# Zeta Long Paths Extended

 A .NET library to access files and directories with more than 260 characters length.

 ## Fork

-This fork was created for library maintenance: critical bugs fixing and new functionality implementation.
+This fork for ZetaLongPaths project.
+It was created for library maintenance: critical bugs fixing and new functionality implementation.

 ## Introduction

 This article describes a library that provides several classes and functions to perform basic functions on file paths and folder paths that are longer than the "MAX_PATH" limit of 260 characters.

 ## Background